MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/get-remote-support.md

 ### Install JEA configurations (before Azure registration)

-A local domain administrator must install the following JEA (just enough administration) configurations to grant remote support access.
+A local domain administrator must install the following JEA configurations to grant remote support access.
 If the cluster is not registered with Azure, Microsoft support will provide you with the shared access signature (SAS) token required to enable remote support.

 | Name | Description |
 |--|--|